-We are concerned about the impacts to birds from a rapidly changing climate.
+Montana Audubon recognizes the significant impact to birds from a rapidly changing climate.
 Birds act as pollinators, keep insect populations in check and are deeply connected to the larger ecological web.
-They are also an excellent tool for helping us understand natural systems.
-Bird watching is a significant economic driver here in Montana, evidence of our profound appreciation for their natural beauty.
+They act as an important ecological barometer for understanding how natural systems respond to climate change.

-It might look frighteningly precarious to us, but nesting on cliff faces behind waterfalls is common sense to a Black Swift.
-The birds have no trouble weaving behind watery curtains where their nests and chicks remain out of reach for most land predators.
+It may look precarious to us, but nesting on cliff faces behind waterfalls is common sense to a Black Swift.
+The birds have no trouble weaving behind watery curtains where their nests and chicks remain out of reach for most terrestrial predators.

-More accurate information is needed about the current condition of the species so Montana Audubon has developed a project to locate nests and measure birds in the remote mountain landscapes where they breed.
+More accurate information is needed about the current condition of the species so Montana Audubon has developed a project to locate nests and record birds in the remote mountain landscapes where they breed.

 To learn more about Black Swifts, visit our citizen science project on Nesting Black Swifts in Montana.

-In much of its range, this hardy Mountain Chickadee is tightly associated with mountain conifer forests and backyard bird feeders, even in the dead of winter.
-An intriguing aspect of National Audubon’s climate model projection is the existence of suitable climate “space” in the Arctic for these birds—in winter, but not in summer—but such a range expansion is unlikely.
+In much of its range, the hardy Mountain Chickadee is closely associated with montana conifer forests and backyard bird feeders, even in the dead of winter.
+An intriguing aspect of National Audubon’s climate model projection is the existence of suitable climate “space” in the Arctic for these birds—in winter, but not in summer—though such a range expansion is unlikely.

 Audubon maps that show changing climate suitability for these chickadees are here.

-Join a citizen science project.
-One of the best ways we can track the impacts of climate change in Montana is to monitor our birds.
-Montana Audubon does several citizen science projects that allow all of us to participate.
+Join a citizen science project One of the best ways we can track the impacts of climate change in Montana is to monitor our birds.
+Montana Audubon hosts several citizen science projects, including Climate Watch that allow all to participate.

 National Audubon Climate Page A resource for climate news on a national/regional scale.